 Documentation Is All You Need

-I was working at one of the biggest banks in the world, on one of its newest AI teams.
-I thought I would be building the future.
-Instead, I spent most of my time hunting down a tiny group of people who held the tribal knowledge of the systems I needed, like some kind of corporate anthropologist, except less respected and with worse coffee.
+I have worked at one of the biggest investment banks in the world, on what was one of its newest AI teams at the time.
+When I joined, I thought I was about to build the future.
+Instead, I found myself wasting most of my time hunting down a tiny group of people who held the tribal knowledge of the systems I needed to understand, like some kind of corporate anthropologist, except less respected and with worse coffee.

 Tribal knowledge.
 Sounds warm and communal, right?
 It is not.
-In large companies, tribal knowledge is the thing standing between your project and oblivion, controlled by someone who is always in a meeting, about to go on vacation, or has just resigned.
+In large companies, tribal knowledge is the thing standing between your project and oblivion.
+Also, the specific bit of tribal knowledge you so desperately need seems to always be in the hands of someone who is perpetually in meetings, about to go on vacation or who has just resigned.

-I was building an AI based contract creator for a specific use case.
-Literally more than 50 pages with almost 300 different variables that could completely change a contract.
-This project was hard, not only because it meant doing a speedrun master’s intensive in financial law, but because I needed to consume tons of endpoints to validate the generated document.
+My first project at the bank was building an AI powered contract generator for a very specific use case.
+It involved generating more than 50 pages with almost 300 different variables that could change completely from a contract to another.
+Needless to say, it was an extremely complex challenge, not only because it meant speedlearning the equivalent of a master’s degree in financial law, but also because the generator needed a highly dependable validation system for the generated contracts.

-To make it work, I had to validate extracted data across 20 to 30 endpoints spread across different internal applications: extract company identifiers, validate whether those companies were clients, retrieve internal IDs, check regulatory ties, determine which funds they were operating with, validate those funds, and only then assemble the final document.
-Normal enterprise story.
+The validation process involves interacting with up to 30 endpoints spread across multiple internal applications in order to: extract company identifiers, validate whether those companies were clients, retrieve internal IDs, check regulatory ties, determine which funds they were operating with, validate those funds, and only then assemble the final document.
+Standard enterprise story.
 Nothing exotic.
 Just pure, distilled, institutional chaos with a REST API slapped on top.

 Documentation is all you need.

-The code has all the business rules, but it’s hard to read and navigate.
-Now imagine you have the perfect documentation, the perfect Swagger, all code and documentation indexed in a vector database, and they are linked.
+The source code contains all the business rules, but it can be hard to read and navigate and understand.
+Now imagine you have the perfect documentation, the perfect Swagger.
+And all of the code and your perfect documentation are indexed in a vector database, linked to each other.

-That’s what I started doing, and guess what, it worked.
+That’s exactly what I started doing for any codebase I was working with.
+And guess what, my life got easier.
+It made any explicit or implicit bit information within a codebase way more accessible to my agents.
 I’m going to get technical in a future post, but I just want to state the case: writing the code is the easy part.
-The hard part is understanding what needs to be built, how the existing systems actually work, which APIs to call, what the business rules are, and what sequence of steps won’t accidentally break something that’s been running silently since 2011.
+The hard part is understanding what needs to be built, how the existing systems actually work, which APIs to call, what business rules are there, and plan ahead on how to avoid accidentally breaking something that’s been quietly running since 2011 (no one even knew it was running until it broke).

 A quick taxonomy nobody asked for but everyone needs

 Documentation is the artifact: endpoint contracts, architecture maps, process descriptions, example payloads, business logic explanations.
-The thing your team never has time to write and always has time to suffer without.
+Something your team never has time to write, but always has time to suffer without.

 Context is what documentation gives you: understanding of how the system works, how pieces connect, and why that one function has a comment that just says “do not touch.”

-Specs are how developers turn that understanding into action: clear instructions for what should be built and how it should behave, so the AI stops hallucinating endpoints that don’t exist.
+Specs are how developers turn that understanding into action: clear instructions for what exists, what should be built and how it should behave, so the AI stops hallucinating endpoints that don’t exist or building something with a different behaviour than what you specified.

 Documentation produces context.
 Context enables good specs.
-Good specs make AI generated code actually useful instead of confidently wrong.
+Good specs make AI generated code actually useful and dependable instead of faulty and misleading.

 The Swagger exists, but it describes a system that no longer works that way.
-The README was last touched before the pandemic.
-The business process lives partly in code, partly in someone’s head, and partly in a Confluence page that has been viewed eleven times, eight of which were the person who wrote it checking their own work.
+The README was last touched before the COVID pandemic.
+The business processes live partly in code, partly in someone’s head, and partly in a Confluence page that has been viewed eleven times, eight of which were the person who wrote it checking back with their own work.

 People think legacy code means COBOL.
 It doesn’t.
-Legacy code is just code nobody understands anymore.
+Legacy code is any code that nobody understands anymore.
 That can be a 40 year old mainframe procedure.
-It can also be a microservice you deployed six months ago that two people have already left the company over.
-It can be AI generated code you wrote last Tuesday and already cannot explain.
+It can be a microservice you deployed six months ago that two people have already left the company over.
+It can also be the AI generated code you vibecoded last Tuesday while watching a Youtube video and a Netflix show at the same time.
+I might even work, but you haven’t got the slightest idea of what’s in there and why or how it works.

 Every codebase becomes legacy the moment its context walks out the door.
 Which, in most companies, happens constantly.

-AI is producing code faster than any organization can develop understanding of it.
-We have built an extremely efficient machine for generating future confusion.
+AI is producing code faster than any organization can develop its understanding of it, while also enabling people to generate code they’ve never truly grasped.
+Humanity has built an extremely efficient machine for generating future confusion.

 Before AI coding tools, bad documentation mostly slowed humans down.
 Now it also cripples the machine.
-A code agent with no context is an intern who just started and is too afraid to ask questions.
-A code agent with real documentation, process maps, and business logic references is something actually useful.
+A code agent with no context is an intern who just started and instead of asking the right questions just assumes it knows everything.
+On the other hand, a code agent with proper access to good documentation, process maps, and business logic references can be an extremely powerful tool.

 The difference between “AI cannot work in our environment” and “AI transformed how we build software” is almost always context.
 Not the model.
 Not the tooling.
-The context that documentation provides.
+The context.
+What produces context?

 Documentation is all you need.